coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ### Create the Auth0 API

-Navigate to the [Auth0 Website](https://auth0.com) and register a new account or sign into an already existing one.
+Navigate to the [Auth0 Website](https://auth0.com) and sign up for a new account or log into an already existing one.

 Click on **APIs** on the left side menu.
 On the APIs page, click on **CREATE API** and enter details to register a new Auth0 API as shown below:

 ![Create Auth0 API](images/create-auth0-api.png)

 In the **Name** field, simply enter any descriptive name for your API.
 In the **Identifier** field, enter a URL for your API, this doesn't have to be an existing or publicly available URL, it only serves as an identifier for your API.
-Leave the default **RS256** as the Signing algorithm.
+Leave the default **RS256** as the Signing Algorithm.

 Click the **Create** button and your Auth0 API is all set.